LAST UPDATED: 5/11/23 – Photography Tips for Safaris in Africa

 Focus on the Eyes

-If you are going to remember just one of these tips when you are out on safari, then my hope is that you remember this one.
+If you are going to remember just one of these photography tips for safaris, my hope is that you remember this one.
 The cardinal rule for wildlife photography is to always focus on the eyes of the animals you are shooting.
 Instead of just firing pictures when you see an animal, wait for the animal to look your way and then make sure you set your focus on their eyes.

 By focusing on the animal’s eyes, you are giving the viewer of your pictures the perception that the animals are looking thru the photograph and at them.
 This creates much more captivating pictures than pictures where the animals are looking away.
 This is especially important when you are taking a closeup shot of an animal, as we did here with this shot of a lioness in the Serengeti National Park in Tanzania.